Home Loans

 Adjustable Mortgage Rates

 *APR = Annual Percentage Rate.
+Rates are subject to change without notice.
+Rates last updated on 07/13/2026 at 12:30 PM (EST).
 ARM loans are variable rate loans; interest rates and payments may increase after consummation.
 After the initial fixed-rate period, your interest rate can increase or decrease annually according to the market index.
 Any change may significantly impact your monthly payment.
-Since the index in the future is unknown, the First Adjusted Rates displayed are based on the current index plus margin (fully indexed rate) as of April 13, 2026.
+Since the index in the future is unknown, the First Adjusted Rates displayed are based on the current index plus margin (fully indexed rate) as of July 13, 2026.

-For example, a 5/1 ARM with a 30-year term for $300,000, an APR of 6.157%, and an initial interest rate of 5.750% would have an estimated monthly principal and interest payment of $1,750.72 during the initial fixed-rate period (years 1–5) and for years 6-30, monthly payments would be $1,836 (based on the current Index plus Margin).
+For example, a 5/1 ARM with a 30-year term for a loan amount of $300,000, the initial interest rate of 6.250%, with an APR of 6.511%, would have an estimated monthly principal and interest payment of $1,847.15 during the initial fixed-rate period (years 1–5) and for years 6-30, monthly payments would be $1,896.00 (based on the current Index plus Margin).
 This example does not include mortgage insurance premiums, taxes, insurance, or escrow amounts; your actual payment obligation may be greater.
+Please consult a Mortgage Loan Advisor for cash-out refinance rates.

 Mortgage Eliminator Loan Rates (1)